aws-samples/amazon-aurora-labs-for-mysql/docs/global/failover/index.md

 ## 1. Inject a failure in the primary region

 If you are not already connected to the Session Manager workstation command line, please connect [following these instructions](/prereqs/connect/) in the **primary region**.
-Once connected, run the command below, replacing the ==[clusterEndpont]== placeholder with the cluster endpoint of your DB cluster.
+Once connected, run the command below, replacing the ==[clusterEndpoint]== placeholder with the cluster endpoint of your DB cluster.

 !!! warning "Region Check"
     Ensure you are still working in the **primary region**, especially if you are the links in this guide to open the service console at the right screen.